How To Capture Scenes from a DVD Movie Into Still Images

 What really sets GOM Media Player apart from competition is the Burst Capture feature that lets you capture screenshots continuously - you no longer have adjust the video play-head to get the exact video frame.
 And you can even create a sequence of images from one a video.

 If the video is too dark or light, GOM will let you adjust the brightness and contrast before the screen capture.
-You can also change the image quality and file format.
-Pretty useful software.
-Thanks Molly.
+You can also change the picture quality and the image file format.